BilalHassan90/av-lab.github.io/1-research.md

 ## AV Perception and Situation Awareness
-This research direction is centered on enhancing perception and situation awareness within the realm of autonomous vehicles.
-Future efforts will prioritize the establishment of robust perception mechanisms that can competently interpret environmental uncertainties.
+This line of research is dedicated to refining perception and situational awareness capabilities within the field of autonomous vehicles.
+Upcoming efforts will place emphasis on formulating robust perception systems able to capture and report model uncertainties.
 Current projects span from detecting and tracking multiple objects, predicting vehicle wheel slip in off-road conditions, to semantic segmentation of underexposed images.

 <img src="/1-research/3d-multi-object-tracking-img/tracking-gif.gif" height="200">
 <img src="/1-research/Offroad_AGV-Slip-Prediction-img/GIF_MUSTOFA_OP.gif" height="200">